shivanshdave/2020-432/classes/class24/README.md

 Sun | 04-26 | Minute Paper after Class 25.
 Submit before 9 AM Sunday to make the feedback.
 Fri | 05-01 | Final TA Office Hours.
 Fri | 05-01 | 5 PM: Last chance to request Project 2 alternative via email.
 (No commitment/reason needed.)
-Mon | 05-04 | Due Date for All Project 2 deliverables as well as optional Homeworks 5 and 6
+Mon | 05-04 | Due Date for all Project 2 deliverables as well as optional Homeworks 5 and 6

 # One Last Thing